Recipes Articles

 Directions:

-First grind the oats and cover them with water and a little apple cider vinegar in a pot or bowl, and stir them up to remove clumps.
+First grind the oats and cover them with water and raw milk in a pot or bowl, and stir them up to make sure they all get wet.
 Cover the pot or bowl (I use a big plate for this) and let it soak overnight.
-When you’re ready to cook it, put it in a pot, add some more water, and stir to get it mixed up again.
-Turn on the stove to medium or medium-high heat and mix in all the other ingredients (everything except vinegar since that’s already in).
+When you’re ready to cook it, put it in a pot, add some more water (if needed, depending on how thick you want it), and stir to get it mixed up again.
+Turn on the stove to medium or medium-high heat and mix in all the other ingredients.
 The higher you turn the heat, the faster it will cook, but you’ll need to stir more then.
 Even on low you’ll need to stir every once in awhile so you don’t get uncooked clumps in the mixture.
 I’ve learned that I can get it cooked and ready in 15 minutes if I cook it on medium-high and stir almost constantly.
 If the heat is too high then you won’t be able to keep it from sticking to the bottom and burning a bit no matter how fast you stir, but if the heat is medium or lower it may take 30+ minutes to get to a good consistency (this is based on a typical electric stove in the USA, gas stoves will likely cook faster).
-I know it’s done when the mixture thickens and looks more like lava than soup- the thickness will depend on the water/oats ratio - if it’s too thin you can cook it longer, if it’s too thick you can add more water.
-I like it best when the bubbles combine and cause the oatmeal to “burp”.
-When I serve the older kids I put a little honey or maple syrup (we call maple syrup “waffle sauce”) on top, but when I feed or serve the babies I don’t add anything.

 If you’re wondering about the 6 tastes, they are sweet, salty, sour, astringent, pungent, and bitter.
 The sweet and salty tastes are well covered in the list above, but here’s how I get the others:

-Sour - Vinegar
+Sour – Molasses

-Astringent - Cinnamon, vinegar
+Astringent – Cinnamon

 Pungent - Cardamom, Cinnamon, Nutmeg

-Bitter - Cardamom, Vinegar
+Bitter – Cardamom

 You can learn more about the importance of the six tastes to our healthy digestion (from an Ayurvedic perspective) by reading an article Candice wrote on her site at http://phxherbs4kids.com/nutrition-articles/1-our-digestive-experience-an-ayurvedic-perspective.html.